libriscv/rvscript/README.md

 >>> [gameplay2] says: Hello from Nim!
 >>> [gameplay2] says: John is 45 years old
 >>> [gameplay2] says: Kate is 30 years old
+...
+Hello from a function group handler (also 1234)
 ```

 This particular output is with C++ RTTI and exceptions, as well as the Nim example, enabled.